 The project must meet all threshold requirements as detailed in the Guide.

-50% of the total units must be identified as PSH units meaning that the units are affordable at 30% of AMI and serve residents eligible for supportive services.
+Between 30-50% of the total units must be identified as PSH units meaning that the units are affordable at 30% of AMI and serve residents eligible for supportive services.

 The project must achieve minimum scoring under the Guide in the following categories: